timescale/docs/timescaledb/how-to-guides/distributed-hypertables/manage-data-nodes.md

  conditions      | {data_node_1,data_node_2,data_node_3}
 ```

-If additional data nodes are added to a database, the data nodes are
+If you add additional data nodes to a database, they are
 not automatically associated with existing distributed
 hypertables.
-Instead, you need to explicitly *attach* a data node
+Instead, you need to explicitly attach a data node
 using [`attach_data_node`][attach_data_node]:

 ```sql